What is Acute Rehabilitation?

 Sub Acute Rehabilitation

 Sub acute level care is less intensive than acute rehabilitation.
 Although a combination of physical, occupational and speech therapy may be provided in the sub acute setting, the number of hours each patient receives is lower.
 Generally, patients in a sub acute facility only receive between one and two hours of therapy per day.
 The average length of stay at a sub acute facility is also generally longer than at an acute hospital.
 For patients who are not appropriate candidates for acute rehabilitation, Burke offers a network of affiliated sub acute facilities that offer Burke trained physical, occupational and speech therapists.
-For a list of these facilities, please click here.
+These facilities are Schnurmacher Center for Rehabilitation and Nursing and United Hebrew.